kyupi-git/typingmania/README.en.md

 2. English — `Letters in the Light`
 3. Japanese — `明日へのリズム`

-They use original project audio, lyrics, and SVG artwork, make no network requests, and contain no data from a music service.
+Their bundled audio, lyrics, and SVG artwork make no network requests and contain no data from a music service.

 The local server scans the project for `.typingmania` packages at each start, excludes private cache and tool directories, deduplicates entries, and rebuilds